bahlo/serverless-podcast/README.md

 1. Run `npm install`
 2. Copy `config.sample.yml` to `config.prod.yml` and edit to your needs
 3. Run `serverless deploy`
-4. Run `serverless invoke updateIndexError` to generate the HTML files (this is only needed after config changes).
+4. Run `serverless invoke updateHTML` to generate the HTML files (this is only needed after config changes).
 5. Run `serverless invoke updatePublish` to generate publish page (done at 00:00 every day)